netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/README.md

 For Netdata Parents:

-1. **Standalone**: The Parent is standalone, either the only Parent available in the infrastructure, or the top-most of an hierarchy of Parents.
+1. **Standalone**: The Parent is standalone, either the only Parent available in the infrastructure, or the top-most of a hierarchy of Parents.
-2. **Cluster**: The Parent is part of a cluster of Parents, all having the same data, from the same Children.
+2. **Cluster**: The Parent is part of a cluster of Parents, all having the same data from the same Children.
 A Cluster of Parents offers high-availability.
 3. **Proxy**: The Parent receives metrics and stores them locally, but it also forwards them to a Grand Parent.

-A Cluster is configured as a number of circular **Proxies**, ie. each of the nodes in a cluster has all the others configured as its Parents.
-So, if multiple levels of metrics centralization points (Netdata Parents) are required, only the top-most level can be a cluster.
+A Cluster consists of nodes configured as circular **Proxies**, where each node acts as a Parent to all others.
+When using multiple levels of centralization, only the top level can be configured as a cluster.

 ## Best Practices